phoenix-rtos/phoenix-rtos-doc/ports/index.md

 repository.
 For information on structure of `phoenix-rtos` repositories, see [Project repository](../project/index.md) chapter.

+Ports are built as part of the [Building](../building/index.md) process.

 For a list of ports available on Phoenix-RTOS, see {doc}`port_list`.

 ## Brief conceptual description